The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 English

 Shakeel Ahmad is a primary care provider, practicing in Internal Medicine in Dunkirk, New York.
 Dr. Ahmad is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are Atypical Pneumonia, Hospital-Acquired Pneumonia, Type 1 Diabetes (T1D), Gastrostomy, and Cataract Removal.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Hospital-Acquired Pneumonia, Atypical Pneumonia, Type 1 Diabetes (T1D), Gastrostomy, and Endoscopy.

 Experienced in Acute Intermittent Porphyria